 Millions of children face tremendous challenges outside of school, such as lack of stable housing, inadequate medical and dental care, food insecurity, and exposure to violence.
 These challenges have an adverse impact on their ability to attend school and be “ready to learn” every day.

 The impact of these challenges doesn’t stop when students step onto school property.
 Students can’t do their best inside the classroom if their basic needs aren’t met outside the classroom.
-If a child needs glasses, has a toothache, or is hungry, for example, he or she won’t put forth the best effort in class.
+If a child needs glasses, has a toothache, or is hungry, for example, he or she can’t put forth the best effort in class.

 By coordinating critical supports at the school site, community schools ensure the needs of students and families are met with minimal disruption to the school day.
 This, in turn, enables teachers to focus on instruction, knowing that there are other professionals attending to the nonacademic needs of their students.